nickgvard/spring-rest-api-demo/README.md

-### Demo of a simple RESTful application on Spring
+### Demo of a simple RESTful application with Spring
 >
 > MVC Pattern